How to use WhatsApp Pay for sending and receiving money

 Background — A Long Quest

 WhatsApp’s quest to launch its payments service in India dates back to 2018.
-In February 2018, WhatsApp obtained approval from the National Payments Corporation of India (NPCI) to beta test its payments service, which saw the company rolling out the service to 1 million users.
+In February 2018, WhatsApp obtained approval from the National Payments Corporation of India (NPCI) to beta test its payments service, which saw the company rolling out the service to one million users.

 RBI asked NPCI to hold the full-scale rollout of WhatsApp Pay until the company fulfilled these requirements.
 WhatsApp initially resisted the compliance but realizing there was no way around it, the company agreed to abide by the data localization requirements needed to receive a green light for the rollout.